ffplayout/ffplayout/docs/output.md

 **Remember that you need a streaming server as a destination if you want to use this mode.**

+Custom FFmpeg output formats and codec combinations, including hardware devices such as DeckLink, are not all tested by ffplayout.
+An unsupported format, codec, pixel format, or device combination can fail when the playout starts.
+Verify the combination with the FFmpeg libraries linked by your ffplayout build before using it in production.

 For example, you can use:

 - [SRS](https://github.com/ossrs/srs)